zo0o0ot/speaker-page/content/slides/your-digital-legacy/index.md

 - How hard is your stuff to digitize, are we talking DVDs and SSDs or old floppy disks and reel to reel audio?
 ---
 class: col-2
-# Scanning: Cheap versus Expensive
+# Scanning: "Cheap" versus "Expensive"

 - Used scanners
 - Smartphone scanning apps